 Before Clockwise, “I didn't really think at all about how, on a given day, is that going to mean that suddenly I'm at my desk for half an hour and then have this half hour meeting and then back at my desk for half an hour?”
 Sri said.

 “[Flexible meetings were] something that I wanted to try pretty quickly,” Sri said.
-Autopilot moves your meetings to the least interruptive time to maximize your total Focus Time.
+Clockwise moves your meetings to the least interruptive time to maximize your total Focus Time.

-Because flexible meetings work best when the whole team uses it, Sri started asking each of his reports if he could put their meetings on Autopilot.
+Because flexible meetings work best when the whole team uses it, Sri started asking each of his reports if he could make their meetings flexible.

 “Some people are a little bit more attuned to the fact that having lots of scattered meetings is distracting them or means that they can't get a lot done,” Sri said.
 “Some people complain to me in one-on-ones: ‘I have interviews.
 I have all this other stuff.
 There's so many meetings.
 I feel like I'm not getting anything done.’”
 Sri was able to say, “‘Well, here's this tool I use that’s supposed to clean up your calendar and make you blocks of time that you can use to actually focus on things.’”